 Honoring can be as simple as being unselfish.
 When I preach to an audience that is dominated by an older population, I dress differently than if I was speaking on a college campus.
 I want to honor their tradition of wearing your “Sunday best.”
 I do not wear a three-piece suit, but something as easy as throwing a dress jacket over a black polo and classy jeans has earned me more credit than I expected.
 In leadership meetings, I have been able to spotlight and compliment older leaders in my church who are living out the kind of values I am working to introduce.
 Sure, there are younger leaders who embody those values too, but praising a peer is expected.
 Honoring and praising my elders is sadly unexpected, yet very powerful.

 Whether you manage adults that are old enough to be your parents or pastor a church whose population were all married before you were born, you need to learn to navigate these potentially awkward relationships.
 Do not follow in the path of Carter Duryea (Topher Grace’s character from In Good Company).
 “Faking it until you make it” robs you of the gift that is intergenerational friendships and mentoring.
 Embracing humility, teachability, and honor can go a long way in furthering your influence and leadership.
 These three qualities set the stage for the mutual trust and respect that creates a strong, unified community in your business, organization or church.

 When Scott Savage laughs, people turn their heads in the next zip code.
-Scott is a writer and a pastor.
-He is currently writing a book about his journey from idealism to cynicism to hope.
-He lives in Phoenix where he serves on the staff of a large church.
+Scott is a writer and a pastor living in Prescott, Arizona.
 He is married to a lawyer and is the father of three.
-He blogs at scottsavagelive.com, and you can follow him via Twitter.
+He blogs at scottsavagelive.com.